-If you’re stuck for questions to ask, pick up a book of questions and look through it for inspiration.
+So when you feel like you haven’t got much to talk about yourself, ask questions.
+And if you’re stuck for questions to ask, pick up a book of questions and look through it for inspiration.

-5. Take a little break
+6. Take a little break

-Sometimes when you feel like you have nothing to say you’re just a little burned out on talking.
-When you’re in a long distance relationship you can feel that you need to call/email every spare minute or for long periods each day.
+Sometimes when you feel like you have nothing to say, you’re just a little burned out on talking.
+When you’re in a long distance relationship you can start to feel that you need to call/email every spare minute you have (or for long periods each day.)
 Over time, that can backfire.
-If that’s the situation you’re in (or even if it’s not and you’re just feeling tired and overwhelmed) give yourself a little bit of time off to refresh.
-Try not talking for a couple of days.
+(Check out: Are You Talking Too Much In Your Long Distance Relationship?)

 What you do when you feel like you’re running out of things to talk about?